shyampurk/bluemix-parking-meter/BUILD.md

 	(i)  	Modify the Name of the device and Password which is used for the network login and uploading the programs from the Arduino IDE

-	(ii)	Change the Wireless Parameters SSID and Password to the local wirless network.
+	(ii)	Change the Wireless Parameters SSID and Password to the local wireless network.

 	(iii)	When all the setting are made, click on Configure & Restart.
 When you are waiting for the device to restart switch on to the your laptop to local wifi network.